Medici (TV series): Seasons 2–3: The Magnificent

-Appearances

 Production

 Sergio Mimica-Gezzan directed all eight episodes in the first season.
-The show's world premiere took place in Florence at Palazzo Vecchio on the 14 October 2016, ahead of its premiere airing on RAI 1 on October 18.
+The show's world premiere took place in Florence at Palazzo Vecchio on 14 October 2016, ahead of its premiere airing on RAI 1 on 18 October.

 Filming for the second season started in Rome on 24 August 2017.

 On 28 August 2018 filming for the third season started in Formello, outside Rome.

 Historical accuracy

 During an interview at the Roma Fest panel in 2015, Spotnitz stated, "the season will be more thriller than historical saga... we begin the show with a 'what if' because we don't know how Giovanni de' Medici died.
 One of the questions that haunts Cosimo, is whether his father was murdered".

 Locations

 Several noticeable locations are used throughout the series, in addition to sets and sound stages: